Community Services Manager Interview Questions

 Question: How do you go about determining that a community development program’s directions and objectives are appropriate for the goal you are trying to achieve?

 Explanation: This is a follow-up to the previous question.
-Interviewers will often ask follow-up questions to collect more information, dig deeper into the topic you are discussing, or ensure that your answers are consistent.
+Interviewers will often ask follow-up questions to collect more information, dig deeper into the topic you are discussing, or ensure your answers are consistent.
 You should anticipate follow-up questions every time you provide an answer.
 Keeping your answers brief and to the point will enable the interviewer to ask follow-up questions.

-Example: “Again, the most important factor in determining that our programs are effective and meeting the needs of the committee is to solicit input from all the stakeholders.
-These include the organizations which provide up our funding, the members of our team, but most importantly, the community itself.
+Example: “Again, the most important factor in determining our programs are effective and meeting the needs of the committee is to solicit input from all the stakeholders.
+These include the organizations which provide our funding and the members of our team, but most importantly, the community itself.
 I have found that the community understands its needs and can contribute to the solutions.
 People who live within the community know the issues they are encountering and have some ideas about how to fix them.
 Our job then becomes creating programs using their suggestions.”

 Question: How do you manage the relationships with civic organizations in your community to improve your ability to meet community needs while avoiding conflicts of interest?